vmware/load-balancer-and-ingress-services-for-kubernetes/docs/ako_ha.md

 Active and passive modes are assigned automatically by performing a leadership election among the AKOs.
 A lease lock(Kubernetes object) named `ako-lease-lock` in `avi-system` has been used to keep track of the current active AKO.
 The lease lock object has the identity of the current active AKO and a field named `renewTime` which active AKO periodically refreshes.
 The passive AKO periodically polls the lease lock object and updates its identity in the lease lock object when the `renewTime` goes beyond the deadline.

+**Note:** Lease lock object won't be created when AKO is running with single replica.

 Leader election between AKOs occurs as described below:
 ![Alt text](images/ako_ha_election.png?raw=true)
 <div align="center">